Infographic: Gaps in Hate Crimes Reporting

-A value less than 100% indicates one or more agencies have not submitted at least three months of reporting data.
+A value less than 100% indicates one or more agencies have not submitted at least one month of reporting data.

 The option to participate in the Uniform Crime Report program presents the concern of potential gaps in reporting coverage.
 The map below shows the percentage of Law Enforcement Agencies participating in each state.

 As the percentage of participating law enforcement agencies decreases, the greater the chance that hate crimes are going unreported.